Obesity is a growing problem in the UK.

 What is the dose for

-increased at least on a weekly basis by a further 0.6mg until the daily dose is
+weekly basis by a further 0.6mg until the daily dose is 3mg, the maximum

-diarrhoea and constipation are very common, especially at the beginning of
+constipation are minimised.
+These side-effects are very common, especially at

 How long before